Abandoned-Projects/4xGoogle/Readme.txt

-Quick website I made a while hack.
+Quick website I made a while back.
 Was hosted for a while until the domain name expired.

 Feel Free to Steal.